 getsentry devserver --workers

-Note that you cannot have both sentry and getsentry devserver running at the same time.
+Note: You cannot have both sentry and getsentry devserver running at the same time.

 After the server warms up for a little while, you should be able to access it at http://dev.getsentry.net:8000.